romaindudek/colorPrint/README.md

 # colorPrint
-colorPrint is a very light weight module that enables tou to print in color without having to use fstring codes and memorising complicated (or too long to write !) syntax...
+colorPrint is a very light weight module that enables you to print in color without having to use fstring codes and memorising complicated (or too long to write !) syntax...

 I wrote it in order to save time when I'm coding scripts that generates a lot of terminal prompts which are painfull to read wthout colors !